jordanbradburne/Movies-ETL/README.md

 ## 2: Extract and Transform the Wikipedia Data
 ### Goal:
-    Using your knowledge of Python, Pandas, the ETL process, and code refactoring, extract and transform the Wikipedia data so you can merge it with the Kaggle metadata.
-While extracting the IMDb IDs using a regular expression string and dropping duplicates, use a try-except block to catch errors.
+    Extract and transform the Wikipedia data so that it can be merged with the Kaggle metadata.
+While extracting the IMDb IDs using a regular expression string and dropping duplicates.
+Must use a try-except block to catch errors.

 ### Results:
 <img width="743" alt="Screen Shot 2021-08-15 at 10 20 35 PM" src="https://user-images.githubusercontent.com/85847344/129514784-6089b5d0-cd7e-49bc-b138-0e1e8478679b.png">